-- Who needs it?, define your target market, you know, people (if consumers market) or businesses (if business to business market).
+Who needs it?
+Define yourtarget market, people (if consumers market) or businesses (if business to business market).

-Don't forget to ask yourself some personality and character questions, too, about starting a business, your attitude, your dreams, your organization skills, all counts before you take the plunge.
+Don't forget to define your branding.
+Ask yourself some personality and character questions, too, about starting a business, your attitude, your dreams, your organization skills, all counts before you take the plunge.

 Step 2: Make a Plan

 The good news is that you don’t have to write a book about it, start with one page and go from there.
 Fortunately, there are different types of business plans for different types of businesses.
-Check the SBA for business plan templates.
+Check our business plan guideto start.